 The Chelsea House

-This passive house was the first passive house built in the Washington Metropolitan Region and one of the early passive houses built in the United States.
+This passive house, designed and built in partnership with architect David Peabody, was the first passive house built in the Washington Metropolitan Region and one of the early passive houses built in the United States.

 Read more about our Chelsea House Passive House here.

-This passive house was built for the Housing Initiative Partnerships of Prince Georges County for their affordable housing initiative and the first modular passive built in the Washington Metropolitan region.
+This passive house, designed and built in partnership with Architect David Peabody, was built for the Housing Initiative Partnerships of Prince Georges County for their affordable housing initiative and the first modular passive built in the Washington Metropolitan region.

 Rockville City Passive House

-This Passive House, completed in 2014, was the first of its kind in Rockville.
+This Passive House, completed in 2014 and designed by Architect David Peabody, was the first of its kind in Rockville.
 Designed in the neoclassical style of the twentieth century, this house won the Peerless Rockville award in two categories: Outstanding Green Design and Compatible Infill.

 Net Zero Ready